jconkli07/CircuitPython/README.md

 ## CircuitPython_Distance_Sensor

 ### Description & Code
 The assignment was to make an LED shift from red to blue to green as an object got further away from a distance sensor.
+The distance sensor shoots out ultrasonic waves and uses how they have changed whehn they bounce back (intensity, time to return, etc) to determine the distance from an object.

 ```python
 # Jay Conklin
 # Makes the built-in LED change colors based on how far an object is from the distance sensor.